btparker70/Resume/README.md

 * Migrated databases from MongoDB Atlas to Firestore resulting in increased scalability
 * Connected Stripe payment processing to front and back end
 * Wrote form validation logic using JavaScript for all React forms
+* Authored documentation which helped onboard new developers

 Projects

 Alien Thrift Store (Work in Progress)								              Live  GitHub

 An eCommerce site for alien wares
-Created a Python/Django based web application using Python scripting for data processing Designing PostgreSQL database schemas and tables
+* Created a Python/Django based web application using Python scripting for data processing
+* Designing PostgreSQL database schemas and tables
-Fully integrated payment with Paypal for quick and secure exchange Added detailed admin panels to modify existing users, orders, products etc Routed API and HTML using Django
+* Fully integrated payment with Paypal for quick and secure exchange
+* Added detailed admin panels to modify existing users, orders, products etc
+* Routed API and HTML using Django
-Designed reusable components and pages using React Developed React components with TypeScript which significantly improved error catching Implemented global state management with Redux
+* Designed reusable components and pages using React
+* Developed React components with TypeScript which significantly improved error catching
+* Implemented global state management with Redux

 Wedding Planner: Full Stack Web Application (Work in Progress)					Live  GitHub